wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/transactional-client.md

         </soapenv:Envelope>
         ```

-2. Again send the same JMS message again.
+2. Resend the same JMS message.

 ## Analyze the output